jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 >         (Baha'u'llah, Gleanings from the Writings of Baha'u'llah, p.
 333)

 Competition has its place in society.
-But there is a strong case to be made that in many Western societies, excessive competitiveness and combativeness has become a problem.
+But there is a strong case to be made that in many Western societies, excessive competitiveness has become harmful combativeness.
 This applies both to individuals and society as a whole.

 >  In the eyes of those possessed of insight, all this conflict, contention and